 Section 83.56(2)(a), F.S.
-Under certain circumstances, if you have exhibited a lack of consideration for the rights and privacy of others, a land/ord has the right to require you to move with very little notice.

-In some cases (destruction, damage, misuse of property unreasonable disturbances), the landlord does not have to give you an opportunity to remedy the problem and may terminale tenancy by giving you a seven-day written notice.
-Each eviction case is unique, so the sure to obtain legal advice.
-A landiorc MAY NOT evict you solely in retailation for the tenant complaining to a governmental agency about code violations or asserting other tenant rights.
+Under certain circumstances, if you have exhibited a lack of consideration for the rights and privacy of others, a landlord has the right to require you to move with very little notice in some cases (destruction, damage, misuse of property, in acres deservation, the landbur does not never to give threasonable distributions), the landburd does not have to give dou an opportunity to remedy the problem and may terminal lenancy by giving you a seven-day written notice.
+Each eviction case is unique, so be sure to obtain legal advice.
+A landiford MAV NOT evict you solely in retailation for the tenant complaining to a governmental agency about code violations or asserting other tenant rights.

-Von-Payment of Rent Section 83.56(3), F.S.
+Von-Payment of Rent Section 83 56(3), F.S.

 The landlord must serve you, the tenant, a written notice allowing three days (excluding weekends and legal holidays) for you to pay the rent or move from the premises.
-If you do not pay the rent or move, helshe may begin lagal action to evict you.
-In order for the landlord to gain payment of rent or possession of the dwelling, heishe must file suit in county court.
-If the court agrees with the landlord, you will be notified in writing.
-You then have five days (excluding weekends and legal holidays) to respond a laso in writing - to the court.
-If you do not respond or a judgment is entered against you, the clerk of the county court will issue a "Whit of Possession" to the sheriff who will notify you that eviction will take place in 24 hours.
+If you do hol pay the rent or move, heishe may begin legal action to evict you.
+In order for the landlord to gain payment of rent or possession of the dwelling, heishe must file sulf in county court.
+If the court agrees with the landlord, you will be notified in mitting.
+You then have the days (excluding weekends and legal holidays) to respond a section mitting - to the court if you do not respond or a judgment a entered against you, the clerk of the county court will issue a "Whit of Possession" to the sheriff who will notify you that eviction will take place in 24 hours.